How To Choose Mountaineering Boots

 Crampon Compatible

 A small 'shelf' on the sole of the boot enable you to secure the crampons.
-Unless have your own crampons and know exactly how they fit, look for a boot with this feature in both front and back they will be compatible with all types of crampons.
+Unless you have your own crampons and know exactly how they fit, look for a boot with this feature in both front and back they will be compatible with all types of crampons.

 Socks

-We know it's not technically the same, but the right socks are crucial to your feet.
-Your socks need to breath, keep you warm and fit your foot well so it doesn't move around in the boot.
-Most of us have made the mistake of wearing the wrong socks at least once and remember the dread of putting our shoes back the next day.
+The right socks are equally important for your feet.
+Socks need to breath, keep you warm and fit your foot well so it doesn't move around in the boot.

-Secondary considerations:
+Other considerations:

 Gaiters - an important addition to your kit, some shoes come with built-in gaiters but you can also get these separately.